losizm/scamper/README.md

 You define application-specific logic in instances of `RequestHandler` and add them to the application.
 The request handler accepts an `HttpRequest` and returns either an `HttpRequest` or an `HttpResponse`.
-If the handler does not satisfy the request, it returns an `HttpRequest` so that the next handler has its turn.
+The handler returns an `HttpRequest` if it doesn't satisfy the incoming request, allowing the next handler to have its turn.
 Otherwise, it returns an `HttpResponse`, and any remaining handlers are effectively ignored.

 ```scala
 import scamper.RequestMethod.Registry.{ Get, Head }